Minimally invasive heart surgery

-Before being admitted to the hospital for your surgery, talk to your family about your hospital stay and discuss help you may need when you return home.
-Your doctor and treatment team may give you specific instructions to follow during your recovery when you return home.
+Before you go to the hospital for your surgery, talk to your family or caregiver about your hospital stay.
+Discuss the help you'll need when you return home.

 Food and medications

-- When you can take your regular medications and whether you can take them before your surgery
+- When or if you can take your regular medicines before your surgery.

-- When you should stop eating or drinking the night before the surgery
+- At what time you should stop eating or drinking before the procedure.

 Clothing and personal items

-Your treatment team may recommend that you bring several items to the hospital, including:
+Your care team might suggest that you bring some items to the hospital, including:

-- Eyeglasses, hearing aids or dentures
+- Eyeglasses, hearing aids or dentures.

-- Personal care items, such as a brush, comb, shaving equipment and toothbrush
+- Personal care items, such as a brush, comb, razor and toothbrush.

-- Loosefitting, comfortable clothing
+- Loose-fitting, comfortable clothing.

-- A copy of your advance directive
+- A copy of your advance directive.

-- Contact lenses
+- Contact lenses.

-- Nail polish
+- Nail polish.